nakolos/rt-mbms-examples/flute-ffmpeg-tx/README.md

 ### Install dependencies

-Dependecies are the same as for FLUTE-FFMPEG.
+Dependencies are the same as for FLUTE-FFMPEG.
 Please follow the instructions [in its README](https://github.com/5G-MAG/rt-mbms-examples/tree/development/flute-ffmpeg).

 ### Build setup